What is the MassBay Transitional Scholars Program?

 - Through Person-Centered Planning (PCP), each student develops an action plan to achieve their goals.
 Person-centered planning is a results-oriented process that engages students in planning for their future and choosing their pathway to success.

-- Students are typically enrolled in one (1) course per semester and have the option to audit or take the class for credit.
+- Most students take one (1) course per semester and have the option to audit or take the class for credit.
 Examples of courses include but are not limited to: Introduction to Mass Media; Computers & Technology; Career & Life Planning; Child Development; Fundamentals of Composition; Critical Thinking; Environmental Science; Drawing; Oral Communication; and Introduction to Hospitality.

 - Students in the Transitional Scholars Program are MassBay Community College students.
 Students have access to all available supports and services that the college offers, including, but not limited to: tutoring & peer mentoring; student clubs & activities; career planning & counseling services; recreation & wellness center classes & working out.

-- Total cost for the comprehensive services offered through MassBay’s Transitional Scholars Program is $5,400 per semester for one (1) 3-credit or 4-credit course, or $7,900 for Two (2) courses – up to seven (7) credits total.
+- Total cost for the comprehensive services offered through Transitional Scholars is $5,400 per semester for up to 4-credits (one class) and $7,900 per semester for 5 to 7-credits (one to two classes).
 This includes educational coaching, tuition and fees, textbooks and materials, person-centered planning, social skills & life skills development, self-advocacy training, tutoring & peer mentoring, and access to all other college activities/opportunities such as classes at the Recreation & Wellness Center, counseling services, and clubs.

 - A $500 non-refundable deposit is due with a signed MassBay Program Contract upon acceptance.